samposm/publications-scraper/README.md

 business, so the code may break in funny ways.
 Let me know, or leave an issue, or a pull request.

-Web scraper for collecting combined list of publications for a group of people from University of Helsinki [TUHAT research database][1] web pages.
-Which is an [Elsevier Pure][2] product, so this script might work with minor modifications for similar installationa at other institutions.
+Web scraper for collecting a joint list of publications for a group of people from the University of Helsinki [TUHAT research database][1] web pages.
+(Which is an [Elsevier Pure][2] product, so this script might work with minor modifications for similar installations at other institutions.)

 Write a list of names, one per line, into a file, say `people.txt`.
 For example: